 A brief gameplay intervention for NHS ICU staff affected by COVID-19 trauma

-We are running a research study to support staff who have experienced stressful or traumatic events from working in an ICU during the COVID-19 pandemic.
+We are running a research study to support staff who have experienced stressful or traumatic events from working in an ICU (including as a redeployed staff member) during the covid19 pandemic.

 We want to find out if a brief online intervention can reduce how frequently memories of these events (what we call intrusive memories) pop into your mind.